Global behaviour of bistable solutions for gradient systems in one unbounded spatial dimension

 such that, for every positive quantity $L$,

 \end{description} For every $t$ in $[0+\infty)$, let us denote by $\xEsc(t)$ the supremum of the set:

 with the convention that $\xEsc(t)$ equals $-\infty$ if this set is empty.
-In other words, $\xEsc(t)$ is the first point at the left of $\xHom(t)$ where the solution ``Escapes'' at the distance $\dEsc$ from the stable homogeneous equilibrium $m$.
-We will refer to this point as the ``Escape point'' (there will also be an ``escape point'', with a small ``e'' and a slightly different definition later).
+In other words, $\xEsc(t)$ is the first point at the left of $\xHom(t)$ where the solution ``escapes'' at the distance $\dEsc(m)$ from the stable homogeneous equilibrium $m$.
+This point will be referred to as the ``Escape point'' (with an upper-case ``E'', by contrast with another ``escape point'' that will be introduced later, with a lower-case ``e'' and a slightly different definition).
 Let us consider the upper limit of the mean speeds between $0$ and $t$ of this Escape point:

-and let us make the following hypothesis, stating that the area around $\xHom(t)$ where the solution is close to $m$ is ``invaded'' from the left at a nonzero (mean) speed. \begin{description} \item[\hypInv] The quantity $\cEsc$ is positive. \end{description}
+and let us make the following hypothesis, stating that the area around $\xHom(t)$ where the solution is close to $m$ is ``invaded'' from the left at a nonzero (mean) speed. \begin{description} \item[\hypInvLabel]\hypertarget{hypInv} The quantity $\cEsc$ is positive. \end{description}